-The floral flavor of rose is balanced by the earthy sweetness of vanilla and rooibos in this caffeine free Rose Tea Latte with Vanilla Rooibos.
+The floral flavor of rose is balanced by creamy vanilla and earthy rooibos in this 5-minute caffeine free rose latte recipe.

 Are Rose Petals Toxic to Humans?

-I spent a significant amount of time living in different areas of the Middle East (Kuwait, Jordan, and Syria) and during this time I discovered the delicately refreshing flavor of rose in drinks and desserts.
-Various forms of roses are used in cooking there, including rose water and dried petals and rose buds.
+I spent a significant amount of time living in different areas of the Middle East (Kuwait, Jordan, and Syria).
+And during this time I discovered the delicately refreshing flavor of rose in drinks and desserts when it's used in moderation.
+Various forms of rose are used in cooking there, including rose water and dried petals and rose buds.

 How Do You Make Tea From Rose Buds?